xTunner/frontend/docs/continuous-deployment-with-amazon-codedeploy.md

 AWS provide a good [getting started with CodeDeploy guide][] for this part of the process.

-[gettings started with CodeDeploy guide]: http://alpha-docs-aws.amazon.com/en_us/console/sds/applications-tutorial
+[getting started with CodeDeploy guide]: http://alpha-docs-aws.amazon.com/en_us/console/sds/applications-tutorial

 ### CodeDeploy application